Josef Szombathy

 Josef Szombathy born Szombathy József (11 June 1853 – 9 November 1943) was an Austro-Hungarian archaeologist; he was present when the Venus of Willendorf was discovered in 1908.

-The Venus of Willendorf is an 11.1 cm statuette of a female figure, discovered at a paleolithic site near Willendorf, a village in Lower Austria near the city of Krems.
+The Venus of Willendorf is an 11.1 cm statuette of a female figure, discovered at a Paleolithic site near Willendorf, a village in Lower Austria near the city of Krems.
 It is carved from an oolitic limestone that is not local to the area, and tinted with red ochre.

-It was estimated to have been carved between 24,000 and 22,000 BCE.
+It is estimated to have been carved c.
+30,000 years ago.

 As a result of this and other finds, he founded the Department of Prehistory at the Naturhistorisches Museum, Vienna in 1882.
 Szombathy collected finds from all over the Austro-Hungarian empire, including Galicia, Bukovina, Bohemia, Moravia, Carniola, and Vojvodina.

 Josef Szombathy died of natural causes in 1943.